YunlongNie/fSOAP/README.md

 # fSOAP
-## install this packge by runing the followig:
+## install this packge by runing the following code:

 install.packages('devtools')